 Our promise to our audience is to provide the most relevant, educational, and unbiased content to help you solve your business challenges.
 When we say "unbiased," we mean product-neutral.
 As an association, our only owners are our members.

-AIIM’s call for speakers will close Friday, September 21st and you will hear from us by mid-November with a decision, either way.
+AIIM’s call for speakers will close September 13th and you will hear from us with a decision, either way.

 Each proposal is evaluated based on the following criteria:

 We will ask you to involve yourself as a speaker in multiple media before, during and after the event, such as; podcast interviews, videos, discussions during the event, blog interviews etc. All activities are to promote your speaker authority and session expertise.